 What is Serverless Espresso?

-Serverless Espresso is a pop up coffee shop that allows you to order coffee from your phone.
-It started off as a Lab.
+Serverless Espresso is a pop-up coffee shop that allows you to order coffee from your phone.
+It started as a Lab.
 AWS Serverless Developer Advocates put it together.
-In 2021 it was just a stall in an expo hall.
-Since then they have taken it on a world tour.
+In 2021, it was just a stall in an expo hall.
+Since then, they have taken it on a world tour.
 And it was back at AWS re: Invent this year.

-It’s also the best cup of coffee you can get at AWS re: Invent.
-And it’s always good to order coffee and chat to the people at the Serverless Espresso stand.
-James Beswick, Ben Smith, Eric Johnson, Julian Wood and a whole bunch of them have been working on it.
+It’s also the best cup of coffee at AWS re: Invent.
+And it’s always good to order coffee and chat with the people at the Serverless Espresso stand.
+James Beswick, Ben Smith, Eric Johnson, Julian Wood, and many others have been working on it.

 Serverless Espresso stitches great tech together